Murom: Sights

 Murom still retains many marks of antiquity.
-The Savior monastery, one of the most ancient in Russia, was first chronicled in 1096, when Oleg of Chernigov besieged it and killed Vladimir Monomakh's son Izyaslav, who is buried there.
+The Transfiguration Monastery, one of the most ancient in Russia, was first chronicled in 1096, when Oleg of Chernigov besieged it and killed Vladimir Monomakh's son Izyaslav, who is buried there.
 In 1552, the monastery was visited by Ivan the Terrible who commissioned a stone cathedral, which was followed by other churches.

-The Trinity convent, where the relics of Sts.
-Peter and Fevronia are displayed, features a fine cathedral (1642–1643), Kazan church (1652), a bell-tower (1652), a wooden church of St. Sergius, and stone walls.
-It is rivaled by the Annunciation Monastery, founded in the reign of Ivan the Terrible to house the relics of local princes and containing a cathedral from 1664.
+The Trinity Convent, where the relics of Sts.
+Peter and Fevronia are displayed, features a fine cathedral (1642–1643), the Kazan Church (1652), a bell-tower (1652), a wooden church of St. Sergius, and stone walls.
+It is rivaled by the Annunciation Monastery, founded during the reign of Ivan the Terrible to house the relics of local princes and containing a cathedral from 1664.
 Two last-mentioned cathedrals, being probably the works of the same masters, have much in common with the Resurrection Church (1658) in the downtown.
-Quite different is the tent-like church of Sts.
-Cosmas and Damian, built in 1565 on the bank of the Oka to commemorate the Russian conquest of Kazan.
+The tent-like church of Sts.
+Cosmas and Damian was built in 1565 on the bank of the Oka to commemorate the Russian conquest of Kazan.